 Eligibility Requirements for Targeted VET Funding

-Students aged from 15 years to 20 years inclusive on xx-xx-2017 and enrolled in eligible VET certificates will be eligible for targeted VET funding.
+Students aged from 15 years to 20 years inclusive on 1 May 2017 who are enrolled in eligible VET certificates will be eligible for targeted VET funding.

 The budget for targeted VET funding is capped.
-To attract targeted VET funding, schools must enter accurate details of all VET enrolments on Victorian Curriculum and Assessment Authority (VASS) by the deadline, which is xx-xx-2017.
+To attract targeted VET funding, schools must enter accurate details of all VET enrolments on the Victorian Assessment Software System (VASS) by the deadline, which is 1 May 2017.

-VET qualifications undertaken as part of a senior secondary certificate (VCE or VCAL) are typically at Certificate II and Certificate III level.
+VET qualifications undertaken as part of a senior secondary certificate (VCE or VCAL) at Certificate II and Certificate III level are eligible for Targeted VET Funding.

-A school must gain approval from the Victorian Curriculum and Assessment Authority (VCAA) to offer higher level qualifications (Certificate IV or Diploma level and above) to VCE or VCAL students.
+A school must gain approval from the Victorian Curriculum and Assessment Authority (VCAA) to offer higher level qualifications (Certificate IV and above) to VCE or VCAL students.

 Funding is provided for VCE VET programs and VET programs that are endorsed by the VCAA and which are eligible for 'block credit'.
 From January 2017 a policy amendment to Block Credit Recognition in the VCE will be implemented.
 The revised policy will limit the credit for Certificate IV and Diploma level qualifications to two Unit 3 and 4 sequences from any single Certificate or Diploma.